What is heartburn?

 Why do I get more heartburn at night?

 Both heartburn during the day and heartburn at night result from stomach acid reflux.
 However, lying horizontally to sleep at night makes it more likely you will experience more stomach acid reflux than when sitting up or standing.

 Do I have to give up everything I love to control my heartburn?

-With good advice from your healthcare professional, you should be able to develop a healthy plan to help control your heartburn.
-A healthy plan will let you keep eating the foods you love and continue doing your usual activities.
+No!
+Try Prilosec OTC 1 pill a day for 14 days and experience zero heartburn*.
+With good advice from your healthcare professional, you can also develop a healthy plan to help manage your heartburn.
+A healthy plan will let you keep eating the foods you love and continue doing the activities you enjoy.
 Given the many recent advancements in